 When looking to buy a bass drum pillow, look to see how the pillow will affect your bass drum tone.
 The more inexpensive pillows simply eliminate the overtones, controlling your bass drum sound.

-As you spend a bit more money, you’ll be able to get bass drum pillows that richen the sound more than you’d expect.
+As you spend a bit more money, you’ll be able to get a versatile bass drum pillow that richens the sound more than you’d expect.
 Some make your bass drum punchier, while others provide more balance.

 Check the size of the bass drum pillow you intend to buy.
 While size doesn’t matter for most options, some bass drum pillows have designs that make them only fit inside certain bass drum depths.